A Forest Fairy Fourth Birthday

 Lots of hugs on Sara’s Happy 4th Birthday — lots of costume changes too.
 Go back and see how many outfits Sara was able to squeeze into her two hour party – it’s impressive!

-Tired party-animal-kids went home with Handmade Animal Masks, Fairy Wings for the girls (found affordable ones at Party City), and “Pixie Dust Activators” for the boys (light-up version of the classic hand-held magnet- and gravity-driven gyroscope).
+Tired party-animal-kids went home with their homemade crowns and Animal Masks, Fairy Wings for the girls, and “Pixie Dust Activators” for the boys (flashing, light-up yo-yo balls).
 Everyone had fun and Mommy learned that William’s upcoming 6th Birthday needs to be planned outdoors where wild boys can run, jump, wrestle, ninja-kick, and do all the things that wonderfully wild boys do.